madalin-dogaru/profiler/README.md

 Examples
 ---
+In the prototyping phase I will leave some hardcoded API authorization tokens in the code(for the lazy ones:)).
+These are empty test accounts that will be deleted, in the future you will need various APIs for take full advantage of Profiler.

 #### -url :
 Scan all the files inside a folder for URLs and print them in the terminal.
 Or add -o and give it a file to the write the info in.